unrealwork/atsd-use-cases/research/us-visa-refusal/README.md

 | Kiribati                         | 18.2                | 19.6                    | 5.8                 | -12.4             |
 ```

-Countries with worst refusal rates in 2016:
+Countries with greater refusal rates in 2016:

 ```sql
 SELECT tags.country AS "Country",